 “The highlight of my work at Atlantis was bringing together designers, writers, health psychologists, and primary care providers to create evidence based interventions that both improved health outcomes, and were engaging and valued by patients.”

 Hamish was elected to the Board in 2016.

-Diana was elected to the Board in 2015.
+Steve was elected to the Board in 2017

 Sinclair has worked in the health sector for 26 years as Director and Business Manager of Incisive Medical Systems based in Christchurch.
 He has extensive IT and business management experience selling to the private specialist and private surgical hospital sectors in New Zealand and abroad.